Property Leasing and Hire

 Churches

-There are strict procedures for the Archbishop permitting other faith communities to use churches for worship.
+The Archbishop has strict procedures for allowing other faith communities to use churches for worship.
+The Archbishop must give prior consent for another use or worshipping group.

-Contact your Archdeacon or the Parish Property Team for more information, and the necessary steps to obtain permission.
+Contact your Archdeacon or the Episcopal Office for more information and how to get permission.

 Residential Property

-The Act applies to all residential property regardless of the condition, value of rent charged, or tenants performing work for the parish in exchange for accommodation.
+The Act applies to all residential property no matter the condition, rent, or tenants working for the parish instead of paying rent.

 Forms

-The website has a template Agreement for Hall Hire form.
-This legal document must not be amended other than as indicated to add additional details.
+The website has a sample Agreement for Hall Hire form.
+Do not change this legal document except to add more details where indicated.

 Exemptions